Jaegerbawmb/chanakya-counsel/README.md

 ## Overview

-Chanakya's Counsel is a full-stack AI application that grounds every response in the actual text of the Arthashastra.
+This is a fullstack RAG and LLM-supported system that grounds every response in the actual text of the Arthashastra.
 Upon receiving a user query, the system retrieves the most semantically relevant passages from a vector database and injects them into a structured prompt before invoking the language model.
 This ensures that all responses are contextually accurate and traceable to the source material, rather than relying on the model's general training knowledge.

 ---